pretix/pretix/doc/api/resources/item_variations.rst

 hide_without_voucher                  boolean                    If ``true``, this variation is only shown during the voucher
-                                                                 redemption process, but not in the normal shop frontend.
+                                                                 redemption process, but not in the normal shop frontend. meta_data                             object                     Values set for event-specific meta data parameters.
 ===================================== ========================== =======================================================

+.. versionchanged:: 4.16

+   The ``meta_data`` attribute has been added.

 Endpoints
 ---------